Jul 4

 Tickets

-Tickets need to be booked in advance on the hotel website.
-General entry is ¥1,600, with students paying ¥1,000 and children ¥800.
+Tickets can be booked in advance on the hotel website or payed for on the day.
+General entry is ¥1,800, with students paying ¥1,200 and children ¥1,000.
+You’ll get a slight discount if you book before July 3.

 Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.